chaoss/wg-risk/focus-areas/dependency-risk-assessment/upstream-code-dependencies.md

 Question: What projects and libraries does my project depend on?
 ## Description
-The aim of this metric is to understand the number of code based dependencies embedded within a piece of open source software.
+The aim of this metric is to understand the number and types of code based dependencies embedded within a piece of open source software.
 This metric explicitly excludes infrastructure focused dependencies like databases and operating systems, which will be developed as a distinct metric.
 By extension, awareness of Upstream Code Dependencies enables a project to evaluate the health and sustainability of each dependency, using other CHAOSS metrics.
 ## Objectives
 The Upstream Code Dependency metric is aimed at understanding the code based dependencies which are required to build, test, or run a piece of software.
 The Upstream Code Dependency metric can help identify what projects, libraries, or versions my project directly or transitively depend on.
 ## Implementation